piotrbajdek/strengthcalc/README.md

 [strengthcalc](https://github.com/piotrbajdek/strengthcalc) employs mathematical formulae from Mayhew et al. (1992) and Wathen (1994) to estimate the maximum weight one can lift in a single repetition of a physical exercise (known as 1RM: one repetition maximum).
 Calculations are based on (1) the body mass, (2) the exercise type, and (3) the maximum number of repetitions one is able to perform in a single set without an additional weight (i.e. with its own body mass).

+strengthcalc is considered deprecated in favour of [musclecalc](https://github.com/piotrbajdek/musclecalc), which has been rewritten from Fortran into Rust.
+Since [musclecalc](https://github.com/piotrbajdek/musclecalc) (in Rust) is where the further development occurs, strengthcalc (in Fortran) will no longer be maintained.

-[keywords: bodybuilding, calisthenics, callisthenics, fitness, gym, muscle strength, street workout]
+[keywords: bodybuilding, calculator, calisthenics, callisthenics, fitness, gym, muscle strength, physical training, street workout]

 strengthcalc can be used by both females and males.
 Implemented models: